samWson/smalltalk-and-erlang/article.md

 _Processes communicate by sending and receiving messages...
 Message sending is asynchronous and safe, the message is guaranteed to eventually reach the recipient, provided that the recipient exists._[5]

+This quote is in opposition with the 5th characteristic of a COPL, but key features are still there: processes are isolated not only in state an behavior but also in execution.
+They are asynchronous and communicate with messages.

 #### Summarizing Concurrency Oriented Programming

 A Concurrency Oriented system is all about how processes work.
 System behavior is modeled as a network of processes.
 The characteristics of such a system are:

-##### Isolation
+##### Encapsulation

 Processes are strongly isolated.
 There is no shared state.
+There is no common execution.
+A failure in one process will not cascade to other processes (although Erlang can provide this behavior if we want to).

 ##### Message Passing

 Processes can interact by sending messages to each other.
 If you know the PID of a process then you can send it a message.
 The sender has no control over how the receiver responds to the message.
+This can happen synchronously or asynchronously.

 It used to when I first started making things with Elixir I would turn to processes as an equivalent to objects.
 This equivalence is wrong for the most part.
 The difference is in the level of abstraction.
 Objects are the most fundamental element of Smalltalk programming but in Elixir modules it's functions and data.
 But when you start to introduce processes to model the behavior of your program then Elixir starts to resemble the message passing objects of an object oriented language.